codelibs/fess-docs/en/13.6/admin/dataconfig-guide.rst

 The format is key/value.
 For keys, they are the same as database crawling.

-If authentication is required at the crawling destination, you must also set the following.
+If authentication is required at the crawling destination, you must also add the following settings.

 ::